Alcohol withdrawal vitamins are those vitamins that are thought to reduce the severity of alcohol symptoms.

 Omega-3 Fatty Acids

 Omega-3 has been associated with a myriad of benefits from heart health to easing depression.
-These fats can be consumed by eating fish, but many people opt for fish oil supplements.
+You can consume these fats by eating fish, but many people opt for fish oil supplements.

 Look for a supplement that contains both EPA and DHA.
 However, consumption of more than 3 grams of fish oil per day is not advised, as excess can result in blood thinning.